stanleyhspark/leimao.github.io/_posts/blog/2017-06-13-Gibbs-Sampler.md

 [Here](/downloads/blog/2017-06-13-Gibbs-Sampler/GibbsSampling.pdf) is a very good problem example of Gibbs Sampler Bayesian Inference.
 The author also provided the implementation [code](http://www2.bcs.rochester.edu/sites/jacobslab/cheat_sheets.html) for solving the problem using Gibbs Sampler, which you could also download it [here](/downloads/blog/2017-06-13-Gibbs-Sampler/GibbsSampling.code.py).

 The original code is a little bit confusing, although it is correct.
 I rewrote and annotated it so that one can understand it more easily.
+You may download my code [here](/downloads/blog/2017-06-13-Gibbs-Sampler/GibbsSampling.code.lei.py).

 ```python
 # Gibbs sampler for the change-point model described in a Cognition cheat sheet titled "Gibbs sampling."